mobucheeri/eda_repo/README.md

 | training_cost         | float64   | Cost of the employee’s recorded training programme. |

 ## Conclusion
-The analysis shows clear differences in wellbeing across divisions at GlobalWorks and demonstrates that these patterns align with variation in exit rates.
-Divisions with lower work–life balance and satisfaction tend to experience higher turnover, suggesting that retention challenges arise from local working conditions rather than organisation-wide issues.
-A small set of divisions appears to need immediate attention, while others show more stable and positive wellbeing profiles.
-These results provide a structured, data-driven foundation for prioritising targeted support and improving workforce stability.
+This analysis shows clear differences in wellbeing across divisions at GlobalWorks and demonstrates that these patterns align with variation in exit rates.
+Divisions with lower work–life balance and satisfaction tend to experience higher and largely avoidable turnover, indicating that retention challenges are driven mainly by divisional working conditions rather than organisation-wide issues.
+A small set of divisions emerges as clear priorities for intervention, while others show more stable wellbeing and retention profiles.
+Overall, the findings provide a clear, data-driven basis for targeted retention action.

 ## Recommendations
 Based on the findings, GlobalWorks should consider the following actions:

 ### 1. Prioritise Support for High-Risk Divisions
-Safety, Project Management – Engineering, and Finance and Accounting show the strongest combination of low wellbeing and higher exit rates.
+Safety, Project Management – Engineering, and Finance and Accounting show the strongest combination of weaker wellbeing and higher avoidable exit rates.
 These divisions would benefit from:
 - Reviewing workload distribution and staffing levels
 - Assessing team culture and management practices
-- Introducing focused wellbeing initiatives, such as regular check-ins or workload planning reviews
+- Introducing focused wellbeing initiatives such as regular check-ins or workload planning reviews

 ### 2. Strengthen Work–Life Balance Policies
-Work–life balance showed the clearest relationship with exit behaviour.
+Work–life balance shows the clearest relationship with exit behaviour.
 GlobalWorks should:
 - Promote flexible scheduling where operationally possible
-- Review expectations around response times and off-hours availability
+- Review expectations around response times and out-of-hours availability
 - Encourage managers to monitor early signs of overload

 ### 3. Monitor Moderate-Risk Divisions
-Divisions such as Technology/IT, Field Operations, People Services, Aerial, and Engineers show mixed sentiment patterns.
+Divisions such as Technology / IT, Field Operations, People Services, Aerial, and Engineers show mixed sentiment patterns.
 These teams should be monitored regularly to prevent further decline.
-Short quarterly sentiment checks may help detect emerging issues.
+Short, periodic sentiment reviews may help detect emerging issues.

-### 4. Maintain Best Practices in High-Stability Divisions
+### 4. Maintain Best Practices in Stable Divisions
-General – SGA, General – ENG, Sales and Marketing, Splicing, and Wireless show stronger wellbeing and lower turnover.
+General – SGA, General – ENG, Sales and Marketing, Splicing, and Wireless show stronger wellbeing and lower exit rates.
 GlobalWorks should:
-- Record what works well in these divisions
+- Document effective workload and management practices in these areas
-- Share good management and workload practices across the organisation
+- Share successful approaches across other divisions

-### 5. Continue Using Data to Guide Wellbeing Strategy
+### 5. Continue Using Data to Guide Retention Strategy
-The analysis demonstrates that wellbeing and retention challenges are uneven across divisions.
-Regular data reviews, combined with feedback from team leaders, will help ensure interventions remain targeted and effective.
+The analysis shows that wellbeing and retention challenges are uneven across divisions.
+Ongoing data reviews, combined with managerial feedback, will help ensure that interventions remain targeted and effective.

 ## Areas for Further Research
 Several issues could not be fully explored with the available data and would benefit from additional investigation:

 1. **Workload and scheduling data**
-   Actual working hours or project load would help confirm whether workload is the main driver of lower wellbeing in certain divisions.
+   Information on working hours, overtime, or project load would help confirm whether workload is the main driver of lower work–life balance.

 2. **Team-level variation**
-   The current data aggregates wellbeing at the division level.
-Exploring differences at team or manager level may reveal more specific drivers of morale and turnover.
+   Current analysis is division-level.
+Exploring differences at team or manager level may reveal more specific drivers of wellbeing and turnover.

 3. **Longitudinal analysis**
-   Wellbeing and exit data over multiple years would help identify whether declines are recent or long-standing.
+   Wellbeing and exit data over multiple years would help distinguish short-term issues from persistent structural problems.

 4. **Qualitative insights**
-   Focus groups or structured interviews could provide context for the quantitative patterns observed, especially in high-risk areas.
+   Interviews or focus groups could help explain why certain divisions perform worse and what employees believe would improve conditions.

 ## Limitations and Improvements
-This analysis provides a strong overview of wellbeing and retention patterns at GlobalWorks, but several limitations restrict the depth of the findings.
-These limitations also point to clear opportunities for improving future analyses.
+This analysis provides a clear overview of wellbeing and retention patterns at GlobalWorks, but several limitations restrict the depth of the findings.

 ### Limitations
 1. **Single time-point data**
-   The HR, engagement, and training datasets represent one moment in time.
-Without historical records, it is not possible to determine whether declines in wellbeing or increases in turnover are recent or long-running.
+   The datasets represent one snapshot in time, limiting the ability to assess trends or causality.

-2. **Self-reported sentiment measures**
+2. **Self-reported wellbeing measures**
-   Engagement, satisfaction, and work–life balance scores are subjective and may not fully capture day-to-day experience, workload strain, or team culture.
+   Engagement, satisfaction, and work–life balance scores are subjective and may not fully reflect actual workload or team dynamics.

-3. **Incomplete training information**
+3. **Incomplete training coverage**
-   Training records vary in depth.
-Some development activities may occur outside formal programmes, which limits the ability to link training participation to wellbeing or exit behaviour.
+   Some learning and development activity may occur outside recorded programmes, limiting conclusions about training effects.

 4. **Lack of qualitative context**
-   The dataset does not include variables such as team culture, leadership style, communication quality, or workload distribution, all of which likely influence wellbeing and retention.
+   Variables such as leadership style, workload intensity, and team culture are not directly observed.

 5. **Division-level aggregation**
-   Analyses rely on division-level averages, which can mask variation within teams or under specific managers.
+   Using averages may mask variation within divisions across teams or managers.

 ### Improvements for Future Work
 1. **Collect multi-year data**
-   Tracking wellbeing and exits over several years would allow for trend analysis and clearer identification of developing risks.
+   This would allow trend analysis and earlier detection of emerging risks.

-2. **Include workload and scheduling metrics**
+2. **Include workload indicators**
-   Variables such as hours worked, overtime use, or project load would help determine whether workload is a major driver of low work–life balance.
+   Metrics such as hours worked or project demand would strengthen conclusions around work–life balance.

-3. **Capture richer training information**
+3. **Expand development data**
-   Expanding training data to include coaching, mentoring, informal learning, and internal development activities would support a deeper analysis of learning and retention.
+   Including mentoring, coaching, and informal learning would improve understanding of development and retention.

-4. **Add team-level or manager-level identifiers**
+4. **Add team or manager identifiers**
-   This would enable more granular insights and help identify high-performing or struggling teams beyond divisional averages.
+   This would enable more targeted and actionable insights.

-5. **Use qualitative inputs**
+5. **Incorporate qualitative feedback**
-   Focus groups, interviews, or open-text survey responses could help explain why specific divisions score lower and what employees feel would improve their working conditions.
+   Employee narratives could provide valuable context for interpreting quantitative results.

-Together, these improvements would support a more complete understanding of the factors shaping wellbeing and retention and help GlobalWorks design more targeted and effective interventions.
+Together, these improvements would support a deeper understanding of wellbeing and retention and help GlobalWorks design more effective, division-specific interventions.

 ## Sources
 The datasets in this project were adapted from the following publicly available resource: